 Pilgrimage for the Sea Services

 The Pilgrimage has a decades-long history.
 After Elizabeth Ann Seton became a saint in 1975, Monsignor John J. O’Conner, then Chief of Chaplains and later Archbishop of New York, named her the “Patroness of the Sea Services.”
 Saint Elizabeth Ann Seton knew all too well the dangers that await our country’s sailors and defenders at sea.
-Her husband owned and operated a shipping company, and both her sons, William and Richard, served in the U.S. Navy, with William retiring as a Lieutenant after 17 years of service, and Richard dying at sea in 1823.
+Her husband owned and operated a shipping company, and both her sons, William and Richard, were involved in the U.S. Navy.
+William retired as a Lieutenant after 17 years of service, and Richard died at sea in 1823.

-All family, friends, and supporters of the U.S. Sea Services, as well as Active Duty servicemen and women, are invited to join us for this special day.
-Active duty Navy personnel may wear their summer whites.
+All family, friends, and supporters of the U.S. Sea Services, as well as active duty and retired servicemen and women, are welcome to join us for this special day.